 Roller Organ's and Organette's are hand-cranked reed playing instruments that were produced from the late 1870's through the mid 1920's.
 They quickly fell out of favor after the introduction of the phonograph around the turn of the century but cost much less than disk or cylinder music boxes manufactured during the same period.
 Organette's were produced in the thousands in both the USA and Europe and were considered the common-mans form of entertainment since music boxes and other automatic mechanical music instruments were much more expensive.
 Sadly most ended up in the attic, in the barn or simply thrown away, but thanks to the internet they're enjoying a renewed interest.

-Some organette's used paper music-rolls similar to a player piano, some used metal or cardboard disk's and others used folded cardboard "books" as the media.
+Some organette's use paper music-rolls similar to a player piano, some use metal or cardboard disk's and others use thick folded cardboard book-music as the media.
 The Autophone Co. of New York produced thousands of instruments called the "Roller Organ" which used pinned wooden cylinders that are commonly called "cobs" or "rollers".
 The name stuck, and even today paper-roll playing organette's are mistakenly called Roller Organ's.
 Organette's are a relatively inexpensive introduction to mechanical music as well as a great investment.
-So look around - there might be one waiting to be found in your attic, estate sale or local auction!
+So look around - there might be one waiting to be found in your attic, estate sale or local auctions.

 The pneumatic operated organette's, such as the Mandolina, Celestina, Symphonia and others were the most expensive organette's made due to their higher quality craftsmanship and more complex mechanical systems.
 Each individual note is actuated by a small pneumatic valve that opens the airway to the reeds.
 The pneumatic action allows the organette

 to play fast and repetitive notes not possible on standard

 paper-as-valve organette's or cob organs.
 They are by far the best sounding and most powerful of all the organette's that were produced.